Divergence of the sum of the reciprocals of the primes: The harmonic series

-Here the product is taken over the set of all primes.
+Here the product is taken over the set of all primes, using prime factorization.

 Such infinite products are today called Euler products.
 The product above is a reflection of the fundamental theorem of arithmetic.
 Euler noted that if there were only a finite number of primes, then the product on the right would clearly converge, contradicting the divergence of the harmonic series.

 Proofs

 Euler's proof

 Euler's proof works by first taking the natural logarithm of each side, then using the Taylor series expansion for log x as well as the sum of a converging series: